Careers blog: Top 5 skills recruiters are looking for and how to develop them

 To stand out from the competition, these are the skills you will need to be able to show to recruiters:

 Regardless of the job you do, you will be working with other people in one way or another.
 Recruiters are interested in applicants who can work well with other people, support colleagues and help everyone succeed, as they are thinking about how you would fit into their team.
 Assessed group discussions, which are a common part of the recruitment process, are a way of testing how well you can work with other people.
+Think about how you have helped teams succeed in the past (internships, academic groups, extra-curricular activities, sports, etc.).
+For companies, how well you will fit into their team is an important consideration.
+Reaching out to people who work there (again via LinkedIn, or email) is a great way to get to know them, find out more about their working culture, and make a good impression to give you an edge through the rest of the process.

 The recruitment process can be tough, as can the world of work.
 Recruiters want to see that applicants can cope with setbacks and recover when things do not go their way.
 This will be important when you start work, as in every job there will be occasions when things don’t work out the way you want and you have to pick yourself up and try again.
+Therefore consider your weaknesses, mistakes and setbacks you have faced with particular attention to how you responded to learn and develop from the experience.
+If you can show that you reflect, learn and develop from challenges it’s a good indication that you’ll develop well within their business.